City-of-Helsinki/events-helsinki-monorepo/apps/sports-helsinki/README.md

 };
 ```

 The input URL should also be cleaned for the combined search.
-A conversion map can handle any needed _backward support_, but also to full fill any possible _mandatory inputs_, that should always exists there.
+A conversion map can handle any needed _backward support_, but also to fulfill any possible _mandatory inputs_, that should always exists there.
 It can also _initialize the search form_.
 It could convert some params to some others and initialize the form with the transformed keys and values.

 E.g. `/search?order_by=field` could be transformed to `/search?orderBy=field&searchType=venue`.